Director: Professor Linda Krumholz (Black Studies and English)

 Black Studies Minor

 The minor in Black Studies requires a minimum of 24 credit hours.
-Students wishing to be awarded a minor in Black Studies must complete the three core courses (Black Studies 235, English 255, and History 225).
-Students also are required to complete at least one Women's Studies course.
+Students who wish to be awarded a minor in Black Studies must complete the three core courses (Black Studies 235, English 255, and History 225).
+Students also are required to complete at least one Women's and Gender Studies course.
 Courses which satisfy this requirement may be selected in consultation with the director of Black Studies.